Rhodes to Perdition: Plot

 Nate tells his grandfather how he knows that Maureen, Tripp's wife, is faking the affair in order to make Tripp look better in polls.
 Nate tells William that he plans to reveal that Maureen's affair is not true but his grandfather convinces him to do otherwise.
+Nate is celebrated for not posting the story about his cousin.
+In the post, he says that a story was recently uncovered about someone he knows and he's not going to get involved with it.

 Blair is trying cakes for her wedding when Chuck enters.
 Chuck accuses Blair of being upset about the ring being returned.
 He says that he returned it to give her the happy life she deserved.
 She says that she feels that she brings out the dark side of her lovers.

 The Rhodes girls are celebrating before the party when Lily pulls CeCe away to look at photos.
 Carol expresses her jealousy that Charlie was able to get "more money out of her than I did in 45 years".
 Max enters and Charlie tells him to leave.
 Serena tells them she knows about their past.
 Lily comes to Charlie's rescue but Carol gets angry when Lily mentions her horrible parenting.
 As the tension increases, CeCe faints.
 Charlie says that CeCe fainted because she's been dieting in order to fit into her jumpsuits.

-Nate is being celebrated for not posting the story about his cousin.
-In the post, he says that a story was recently uncovered about someone he knows and he's not going to get involved with it.

-Blair is gloating about what she said to Chuck.
+Blair gloats about what she said to Chuck.
 Chuck enters and tells her, "You are the lightest thing that came in to my life".
 He says he was afraid of losing her and that he's sorry he couldn't be the one to marry her.
+Later, Blair lays in her bed, clearly depressed from Chuck's confessions.
+Dorota tries to comfort her but Blair dismisses her.

 Charlie continues to lie to her whole family.
 She says that she was paying off Max to leave because he was blackmailing her with a sex tape.
 He reveals very real details of her life as Ivy Dickens.
 CeCe supports Charlie's story and Serena tells Max to leave.

-The party continues and CeCe thanks Charlie for keeping her secret.
-Charlie says CeCe should tell someone if she's really sick.
+The party continues and CeCe thanks Charlie for keeping her secret, and Charlie says she should tell someone if she's really sick.

-Chuck and Nate talk about their lives.

-Blair is laying in her bed, clearly depressed from Chuck's confessions.
-Dorota tries to comfort her but Blair dismisses her.

 Carol tells Charlie they are finally in the clear.
 Charlie wants to stay longer: not for the money, but a family.
 Charlie reveals that Ivy Dickens had a very rough upbringing.
 Carol says it's okay if Charlie stays because if her family knew the real Charlotte Rhodes they'd never forgive her, "This way we both get a family".

 Max calls Charlie and tells her he's not leaving until he gets what he deserves.
 Charlie says she's a Rhodes now, and she won't lose.